jtv/libpqxx/include/pqxx/doc/accessing-results.md

 Accessing results and result rows                   {#accessing-results}
 ---------------------------------

-When you execute a query using one of the transaction `exec` functions, you normally get a `result` object back.
+When you execute a query using one of the transaction `exec*` functions, you normally get a `result` object back.
 A `result` is a container of `row`s.

-(There are exceptions.
-The `exec1` functions expect exactly one row of data, so they return just a `row`, not a full `result`.)
+(There are exceptions: `exec1` expects exactly one row of data, so it returns just a `row`, not a full `result`.
+And `exec0` expects no data at all, so it returns nothing.)

 Result objects are an all-or-nothing affair.
-The `exec` function waits until it's received all the result data, and then gives it to you in the form of the `result`.  _(There is a faster, easier way of executing simple queries, so see "streaming rows" below as well.)_
+An `exec*` function waits until it's received all the result data, and only then will it return.  _(There is a faster, easier way of executing queries with large result sets, so see "streaming rows" below as well.)_

 For example, your code might do: